 New mental health support

-This morning (Wednesday 15 September) the Minister for Education (and Mental Health) announced new support through the ongoing mental and public health crises.
+On Wednesday 15 September the Minister for Education (and Mental Health) announced new support through the ongoing mental and public health crises.
 You can read the original press release here but we’ve included the key points below.

 - The Government is putting more money into immediate mental health support to combat the current mental health crisis.